24Zack/Data-Structures-in-C/README.md

-# Data Structures and Algorithm in C
+# Data Structures and Algorithms in C

 # Description